top of page

 Recurrence of the deformity happens in both surgical and non-surgical treated feat.
 Peroneal nerve damage seems to be a problem in both groups.

-From these resources it is clear that much more than just the foot and it's appearance are affected by this condition which means that the name of the condition is quite misleading in a sense.
-It does not provide insight into the true nature of the condition.
-We have not been able to find online in any article thus far, where this name was chosen and by whom?
-All we could find is that this condition appears in animals as well and thus it is named clubfoot.
+From these resources much more than just the foot and its appearance are affected which means that the name of the condition is not really descriptive of the condition and may even be misleading in a sense because it does not capture the true nature of the condition.
+We have not been able to find online in any article thus far, where this name 'Clubfoot' was chosen.
+All we could find is that this condition appears in animals as well and thus it is named clubfoot based on a similar condition appearing in horses, sloths, mice and chickens...but is it the same?

 Recent Posts